Fullchee/really-bad-chinese-chess/README.md

 # Todos
+- set the background to be blue for all possible moves
+- check for checkmate
+  - king is in check
+  - king can't move
+  - no piece can block the check
-- isMovePossible
+- check for stalemate
-  - put it in the board higher level component
-  - tests
+  - king can't move
+  - king is not in check
-- get the canon to move right
+  - no other piece can move

 # Why